 Optimize Inventory Management

-Calculating optimal reorder points, determining the proper amount of safety stock to keep on hand, and demand forecasting all depend on understanding your margins and markups.
+Calculating the reorder point, determining the proper amount of safety stock to keep on hand, and demand forecasting all depend on understanding your margins and markups.
 If your numbers are flawed in any way, you can cause a backlog of work for your fulfillment team or end up with piles of dead stock in the warehouse.
 The cost of this mistake can quickly add up.

 Margin vs Markup Chart

 Margins and markups actually interact in an entirely predictable manner.
 This means you can use one to determine the other.
 This can be done using formulas or a calculator.
 You can also use a markup vs margin table to easily see this relationship for the most common rates.